 Host OS and underlying hardware platform security remain out of scope unless explicitly included in the vendor-defined product boundary.

 The security assurance methodology follows the principles established in TR 33.916, clause 5, with environmental assumptions requiring validation during deployment by the network operator.

+4A Overview